 SCALE RATIO.
 The equation is:

-Scale length (feet) = Prototype length (feet) divided by SCALE
+Scale length (inches) = Prototype length (feet) times 12

 For example: a 40 foot boxcar in O scale would be 40 feet times 12